• Skip to primary navigation

 This tea originated in India and is really called Masala Chai, which means spiced tea

-Chai means tea - so don’t order a Chai tea since that translate to tea tea
+Chai means tea – so don’t order a Chai tea since that translates to tea tea

-Known for its spices, Chai has regional spices added to it but cardamom and vanilla are the staple spices, after that cinnamon, ginger, cloves, nutmeg, peppercorns, star anise can be found in the spice blend.
+Known for its spices, Chai has regional spices added to it, but cardamom and vanilla are the staple spices; after that, cinnamon, ginger, cloves, nutmeg, peppercorns, and star anise can be found in the spice blend.

-Chai is traditionally brewed with milk but you can also drink real chai with only tea and spices.
+Chai is traditionally brewed with milk, but you can drink real chai only with tea and spices.

 To me, there is nothing better than a cookie and a cup of tea.
 Sweet and fragrant chai is soothing to drink and also adds the perfect spiciness to these homemade shortbread cookies.